 In the spring of 1986, Rotting Corpse announced themselves by recording a 3-track demo including the tracks Rotting Corpse, War On Drugs, and Evil Slaughter.
-The tape sold well in a time when Thrash was just starting to come onto its own and at a time when it was non-existent in their hometown; their name chosen to catch people's attention.
+The tape sold well in a time when thrash metal was just starting to come onto its own, and at a time when it was non-existent in their hometown; their name chosen to catch people's attention.

 In the summer of 1987, John Perez and Jim 'Moe' Mulqueen left the band, with Randy Cook (drums) also leaving temporarily.
-Soon after, their next demo Fuck It - It's Only Thrash (1987) arrived, the songs recorded on it were Those without conscience, Evolvement, The Price of God, and When it Rains, it Pours.
-Roger from San Antonio's Hellpreacher joined as the second guitarist, with Louie Carrisalez stepping in to play drums.
-Traschsler then also took over vocals.
-With this line-up, they played the infamous Dark Angel shows in Austin, San Antonio and Corpus Christi.
-After the shows, Mark Salis took over bass for a time while Carrisalez and current guitarist Roger decided to leave as well later that year.
+Soon after, their next demo Fuck It, It's Only Thrash (1987) arrived, the tracks of note being: Those without conscience, Evolvement, The Price of God and When it Rains, it Pours.
+Roger from San Antonio's Hellpreacher (Real Name: Roger Gallardo) joined as the second guitarist, with Louie Carrisalez stepping in to play drums.
+Walter Traschsler then also took over vocals.
+With this line-up, Rotting Corpse played with Dark Angel at shows in Austin, San Antonio and Corpus Christi.
+After the shows, Mark Salis took over bass for a time while Carrisalez and current guitarist Traschsler decided to leave as well later that year.
 It wasn't long, however, before Randy Cook returned as drummer, while Luke Brewer joined as guitarist.
 In 1988 Steve Murphy returned as well on bass, but remained dedicated to his other project (started since his leaving), Process Revealed, over the next two years during the Rotting Corpse's downtime.

-After an extended period of downtime, Murphy and Traschsler got former drummer Dave Gryder back, and the band was an original unit again for their third demo, Third Demo (1988).
-Scott Shelby of Gammacide played the lead guitar riffs on these tapes.
-But after several more shows it became clear that Rotting Corpse wasn't going anywhere and after their Valentine's Day 1989 show the act split, the posthumous CD/Demo Neck Breaking Fury arriving the next year featuring the efforts of their final recording sessions with three new songs: Neck Breaking Fury, Payment In Blood, and Progressing Insanity, and two songs from the first demo: Evil Slaughter, and War On Drugs.
+After an extended period of downtime, Murphy and Traschsler got former drummer Dave Gryder back, making the band an original unit again for their third demo, Demo 1988 (1988).
+Scott Shelby of Gammacide played the lead guitar riffs on this tape.
+But after several more shows it became clear that Rotting Corpse wasn't going anywhere and after their Valentine's Day 1989 show the act split; the posthumous CD/Demo Neck Breaking Fury (1990) arriving the next year featuring the efforts of their final recording sessions with three new songs: Neck Breaking Fury, Payment In Blood, and Progressing Insanity, and two songs from the first demo: Evil Slaughter and War On Drugs.

 See Less... ⏫